05 Nov How to Teach Employees to Resolve Problems

 7 Steps for Effective Problem Solving

 Below are concise descriptions of the seven steps for practical problem-solving.
 This problem-solving technique is commonly used by psychologists in the counseling process to help individuals find a solution on their own and put it to use in a real scenario.

 Step 1: Identifying the Problem

 Ask yourself what the problem is.
 There may be multiple issues within a single situation.
 Make a list of these issues and define why each one is a problem for you.
-Focus on behaviours rather than on yourself or a person (Incorrect example: “The problem is that I am stupid.”)
+Focus on behaviors rather than on yourself or a person (Incorrect example: “The problem is that I am stupid.”)
 (Correct example: “The problem is that I easily allow others to betray or disappoint me because I trust people too quickly.”).

 Step 2: Defining Goals